MasatakaNakamura/remark/Building-remark.md

-You can easily build your own version of remark in the following steps:
+You can easily build remark yourself in only a few, simple steps:

 ```sh
 git clone https://github.com/gnab/remark.git